East Bridgewater High School: History

 The school's former campus opened in 1958.
-In 1975, a major building addition program added extensively to academic support and athletic facilities while doubling the enrollment capacity of the school.
-Currently, the school enrolls around 1000 students in grades 7–12, reflecting moderate growth over recent years.
+In 1975, a building addition program added to academic support and athletic facilities while doubling the enrollment capacity of the school.
+Currently, the school enrolls around 1000 students in grades 7–12.

 Current

 A new Jr./Sr. High School opened in fall of 2013.
 The new school sits on land formerly occupied by the school athletic fields and tennis courts.
 New fields were constructed on the site of the original building.

-A budget was proposed in the spring of 2015 by the overseeing school district, East Bridgewater Public Schools, that would have eliminated all extracurricular programs, including all sports teams and music ensembles and all non essential programs.
-Students protested the budget and a few students in particular participated in making a short film titled Necessary Extras, a film which acted as a voice to students concerned about the future of the school.
-The budget was over turned and the teachers of the school were forced to give up their annual union pay raise in order to help fund the programs.

 Controversies

 Racism

 In 2019, a video was leaked from Snapchat to the internet that displayed multiple East Bridgewater High School students in blackface and saying "what's up my nigga" and "nigger".
 The school had sent out an email stating that, "this will not be a one and done discussion".
 After the email was sent out, multiple stories came out about how they have had similar experiences in the school in years past.